WinVector/PDSwR2/RenderedExamples/c06_Choosing_and_evaluating_models.md

 #   Get the class labels of the test set as TRUE/FALSE, which R treats as 1/0 in arithmetic operations.

 # Note 3:
-#   Calculate the log likelihood of the model's predictions on the test set.
+#   Calculate the log likelihood of the model’s predictions on the test set.
 ```

-00237_example_6.12_of_section_6.2.5.R
+00160_example_6.12_of_section_6.2.5.R